 Improvements Made to ECHO Beta Version

 Throughout November, the beta version of the new Enforcement and Compliance History Online (ECHO) website, which was released on Oct.
 23, 2013, is being improved to address known issues and user feedback.
-Improvements include Safe Drinking Water Act compliance and enforcement data access from the All Data Search, filling out the Detailed Facility Report data, addressing formatting concerns on the facility search results page, adding optional columns for display on the facility search results page, and bug fixes.
+Improvements include Safe Drinking Water Act compliance and enforcement data access from the All Media Programs Facility Search, filling out the Detailed Facility Report data, addressing formatting concerns on the facility search results page, adding optional columns for display on the facility search results page, and bug fixes.